NSombekke/Logic-LLM/improved_blogpost.md

 ## <a name="conclusion">Conclusion</a>
 Our experiments show that it is possible to use Logic-LM with open-source language models.
-However the achieved performance with the used SoTA open-source language model (Llama-3) is shown to be lower than the performance of the closed-source GPT models, especially with the 8B version of Llama-3.
+However the achieved performance with the used SoTA open-source language model (Llama-3) is shown to be lower than the performance of the closed-source GPT models.
+The 8B version of Llama-3  generally performed worse than all GPT models, while the 70B version scored more similarly to GPT 3.5, beating ChatGPT while losing to GPT 4.0.
 It should be noted that once better open-source models become available, they could perform equally as good or better than closed-source models, since the achieved performance is evidently related to the used language model.
+Using this extension it would be easy to switch open-source models, making it easier to use new higher-performing models in the future.

-Using Llama-3 we observed that the performance of Logic-LM is significantly worse than the Standard and CoT methods, except on the LogicalDeduction dataset, where Logic-LM performed slightly better.
+Using Llama-3 8B we observed that the performance of Logic-LM is significantly worse than the Standard and CoT methods, except on the LogicalDeduction dataset, where Logic-LM performed slightly better.
 This contradicts the findings of the original authors, since they found Logic-LM to outperform the other 2 methods on almost all datasets with all three GPT models.
-This is likely due to a difference in performance of the open-source language model itself.
+This is likely due to a difference in the ability of the model to .
 Moreover the difference could lead to wrong input for the logic solvers, making them unable to correctly solve the problems. (*More analysis will follow in final version*)

 ## Authors' Contributions